-Lightning could strike and cause damage to the solar panels by either directly or indirectly.
-An external protection of solar panel against direct lightning strikes needs an air terminal to intercept the lightning strike, down conductor to provide a dedicated path and an efficient earthing system to dissipate the lightning current in to the earth.
+Lightning could strike and cause damage to the solar panels either directly or indirectly.
+External protection of solar panels against direct lightning strikes needs an air terminal to intercept the lightning strike, a down conductor to provide a dedicated path, and an efficient earthing system to dissipate the lightning current into the earth.

-An internal protection of solar panel needs an appropriate surge protection device to protect these solar panels from getting damaged from surge current caused due to lightning strikes.
+Internal protection of solar panels needs an appropriate surge protection device to protect these solar panels from getting damaged from a surge current caused due to lightning strikes.

-In non-isolated Lightning protection System the air terminal is mounted on the panel itself.
+In a non-isolated Lightning protection System, the air terminal is mounted on the panel itself.
 The number of air terminals to be installed to protect a panel depends on the dimensions of such solar panels.

 The air terminal height (h) should not exceed 0.5m to prevent the shadow of the Air terminal from falling on the panels, which could hamper the performance of these solar panels.
 Positioning of these air terminals shall be derived by either adapting to the protection angle method or the rolling sphere method as per IEC 62305.
 The down conductor should be a minimum of two runs from the air terminal and shall be connected to a minimum of two earth electrodes per down conductor.

 In isolated lightning protection, the air terminal is mounted on a mast of a certain height to provide appropriate elevation as per the design and is placed away from the solar panel/panels to be protected.
 This separation distance between the solar panel and the Lightning Protection System shall be calculated as per relevant standards.

 As the influence of the shadow of the Lightning arrestor arrangement on the solar panel could hamper the performance of the entire solar system, a safe separation distance between the LA arrangement and the solar panel should be maintained.
 The separation distance can be calculated based on the following parameters.